evhub/coconut/DOCS.md

 ```
 optional arguments:
   -h, --help            show this help message and exit
+  --and source [dest ...]
-  --and source dest     additional source/dest pairs to compile
+                        additional source/dest pairs to compile
   -v, -V, --version     print Coconut and Python version information
   -t version, --target version
                         specify target Python version (defaults to universal)
-  -i, --interact        force the interpreter to start (otherwise starts if no other command is
+  -i, --interact        force the interpreter to start (otherwise starts if no other command
-                        given) (implies --run)
+                        is given) (implies --run)
   -p, --package         compile source as part of a package (defaults to only if source is a
                         directory)
   -a, --standalone, --stand-alone
-                        compile source as standalone files (defaults to only if source is a single
+                        compile source as standalone files (defaults to only if source is a
-                        file)
+                        single file)
+  -l, --line-numbers, --linenumbers
                         add line number comments for ease of debugging
   -k, --keep-lines, --keeplines
                         include source code in comments for ease of debugging